China-US tensions: Xi and Biden hold call on avoiding 'unintended conflict' | DW | 10.09.2021

 The leaders "discussed areas where our interests converge, and areas where our interests, values, and perspectives diverge."

 According to Chinese state media, the conversation was "candid" and "in-depth" and the discussion focused on issues of mutual concern.
-Its also understood according to Chinese media that both sides had agreed to step up communications.
+It is also understood, according to Chinese media, that both sides had agreed to step up communications.

 This is a developing story and will be updated.